kubescape/regolibrary/README.md

-# Welcome to the regolibrary!
+# Welcome to Kubescape Regolibrary!

 The main components of the regolibrary: